 If you’re still unsure about budgeting, take a moment to learn why a budget is important and how it can help you reach your goals, both financially and in life.
 The best budget templates are the ones you actually use.
 Regardless of whether you use an excel budget template, the default google drive spreadsheets, or something else.
 The main take away is that you have to use it, and stick to it!

 If free monthly budget template trackers don’t seem to help you – you may need to check out the best budgeting apps instead.
 There are other great budgeting tools like YNAB or MINT too.
 These help you identify spending habits and easily manage your bank account views.
-Another great free digital option to consider is Personal Capital.
+Another great free digital option to consider is Empower.

 10 Best Budget Template Printables